 Have you noticed how the stores take the seasonal approach the minute you walk in the door?

-Just about every grocery store we have been in has products for camping, BBQ’s and even beverages, marshmallows, chocolate and even Freeze Pops.
+Just about every grocery store, we have been in had products for camping, BBQs and even beverages, marshmallows, chocolate, and even Freeze Pops.

 You know who they are marketing to there, that’s right…the kids!